Generalised quantum speed limit for arbitrary time-continuous evolution: Abstract

 \section{Abstract}

-The quantum speed limit describes how quickly a quantum system evolves in time from an initial state to a final state.
-Here, we derive a generalised quantum speed limit (GQSL) for arbitrary evolution using the geometrical approach of quantum mechanics.
-The GQSL is applicable for quantum systems undergoing unitary, non-unitary, completely positive and non-completely positive dynamics.
+The quantum speed limit describes how quickly a quantum system can evolve in time from an initial state to a final state under a given dynamics.
+Here, we derive a generalised quantum speed limit (GQSL) for arbitrary time-continuous evolution using the geometrical approach of quantum mechanics.
+The GQSL is applicable for quantum systems undergoing unitary, non-unitary, completely positive, non-completely positive and relativistic quantum dynamics.
 This reduces to the well known standard quantum speed limit (QSL), i.e., the Mandelstam-Tamm bound when the quantum system undergoes unitary time evolution.
-Furthermore, we obtain a quantum speed limit for the non-Hermitian quantum system.
-To illustrate our findings, we have estimated the quantum speed limit for time-independent non-Hermitian system as well as time-dependent non-Hermitian system such as the Bethe-Lamb Hamiltonian for general two-level system.
+Using our formalism, we then obtain a quantum speed limit for non-Hermitian quantum systems.
+To illustrate our findings, we have estimated the quantum speed limit for a time-independent non-Hermitian system as well as for a time-dependent non-Hermitian system namely the Bethe-Lamb Hamiltonian for general two-level system.